 ‘Strawberry Candy‘ is a very popular variety of deep pink blooms with strong, green foliage.

-Lastly, ‘Indian Giver‘ is a deep purple bloom with a crisp white edge.
+Lastly, ‘Indian Giver‘ is a daylily with a deep purple bloom with a crisp white edge.
 Mid season blooming, grows to 2 1/2 feet tall.
 As with most darker varieties, prefers some afternoon shade for best color.

 Image Credits: Sally's Trove, White Flower Farms, BHG, Bluestone, Direct Gardening, Bluestone, Oakes Daylilies, Oakes, White Flower Farm